Ricci Curvatures on Hermitian manifolds: Levi-Civita Ricci-flat and constant negative scalar curvature metrics on Hopf manifolds

 The Christoffel symbols of $\tilde h$ are and where the adjoint operators $\bp^*$ and $\p^*$ are taken with respect to the new metric $\tilde\omega$.
 Finally, since $\det(\tilde h_{i\bar j})=(1+\lambda)^{n-1}4^n|z|^{-2n}$, we obtain and by Theorem \ref{main-1},

-Now it is obvious that when $\lambda=-\frac{1}{n}$, $\fR^{(1)}(\tilde \omega)=0$. \eproof \bremark By using the same ideas and also the Ricci curvature relations in Section \ref{riccirelations}, one can construct various ``Einstein metrics" by using different Ricci curvatures. \eremark
+Now it is obvious that when $\lambda=-\frac{1}{n}$, $\fR^{(1)}(\tilde \omega)=0$. \eproof \bremark By using the same ideas and also the Ricci curvature relations in Section \ref{riccirelations}, one can construct various ``Einstein metrics" by using different Ricci curvatures introduced in the previous sections. \eremark